A 10-year-old Co Clare girl has to go to Spain for life-saving surgery but only if the funds to send her can been raised in the next few months.

 Earlier this year, Zara was diagnosed with EDS after she dislocated her C1 & C2 vertebrae in a simple accident last December.
 Following the injury, she was admitted to University College Hospital in Galway (UCHG), where she was fitted with a halo-brace that required the insertion of four screws in her skull, to keep her head from flopping on to her shoulders.
 Zara is now wheel-chair bound and her neck is in a hard-collar.

 Her mother, Ann O’Gorman said: ‘In Zara’s case where there is an imbalance of the protein mix, the skin/joints cannot support her neck, head and side movements.
 In addition to this diagnosis, Zara also has a Hind-Brain Hernia, which means in effect that her brain is slipping 8mm out of her skull.
 If it goes to 9mm, it will cause brain stem compression and add further serious complications.”

-To receive the cranio-cervical fusion that Zara requires, both she and her mum will travel to the Teknon Private Medical Centre in Barcelona in September.
+To receive the cranio-cervical fusion that Zara requires, both she and her mum will travel to Barcelona in September.
 This is the only centre in Europe that can carry out this type of surgery.

 The cost is €100,000 for surgery and post-op care.
 Zara will remain in a medical apartment for up to 4 months depending on her level of progress.
 The timeline is tight for Zara.

 She is scheduled for admission at the Barcelona Hospital on the 10th September with surgery to take place three days later.
 With a deposit paid, the outstanding money required for the surgery is due on the 24th August.